 - The lender reports your payments to the three credit bureaus.

-- When the term is up and you’ve paid the agreed upon amount, you get your money back, less any interest or fees.
+- When the term is up, and you’ve paid the agreed amount, you get your money back, less any interest or fees.

-You can’t snap your fingers and erase a bankruptcy.
+You can’t snap your fingers and erase a bankruptcy from your credit report.